The Yateley Men’s Shed is back!!

 We have been asked what we will be doing in the shed?

-The answer is: it depends on what the membership wants to do.
+The answer is: it all depends on what our members want to do.

 Mostly, it will be woodwork of some description as the tools we have so far acquired are setup for this.
 Skills transfer from people who know and can, to people who would like to and for some reason haven’t had the chance yet.
 However, light metalwork can be included also.